aleslab/psychtoolboxProjects/psychMaster/README.md

 Simple response upgraded to allow defintion of the "correct" key press for each condition. expInfo structure documented (mostly)
-Updated keyboard initialization to get keypresses from all devices when using KbCheck()
+Updated keyboard initialization to get keypresses from all devices when using KbCheck() Structured code to enable easy testing/debugging of trial files.
+Added new ptbCorgiSetup() that unifies setup and calibration Added support for BitsSharp mono++ mode and triggering.

 0.31.0